Jakobeha/winit-modular/README.md

 # winit-modular: use `winit` without relying on a single `EventLoop` on the main thread

+Provides an API very similar to `winit` except the `EventLoop` type can be created on multiple threads, multiple event loops can exist simultaneously, you can poll for events or receive them asynchronously, and more.

+## The problem

 [`winit`](https://crates.io/winit) is the de-facto way to create windows and listen to system events in Rust.
 However the core struct [`EventLoop`](https://docs.rs/winit/latest/winit/event_loop/struct.EventLoop.html), which allows you to create windows and listen to events, has some annoying restrictions: